Erd\H{o}s-Ko-Rado Theorems for Paths in Graphs: Transversal and Triangular Results

 If some $a\in\cup\cF$ has $\deg(a)>2$ then, for $\cF'=\cF-\cF_a$, we have $|\cF'|\le m-3=2k-4$, and so $\t(\cF')\le k-2$ by Fact \ref{f:basicUpperBound}.
 Now let $Y$ be a minimum transversal of $\cF'$; then $Y\cup\{a\}$ is a transversal of $\cF$ of size at most $k-1$, a contradiction.
 Hence $\D(\cF)=2$. \end{proof}

 For $m\in\{4,6\}$, there are examples of intersecting families $\cF$ with $|\cF|=m$, $\t(\cF)=m/2$, and $\D(\cF)>2$.
 Indeed, for a given integer $h>1$, subset $S\subset\{0,\ldots,h-1\}=[h]$, and positive integer $i$, define the set $S^i=\{s+i\mod h\mid s\in S\}$.
 Also define the family $\cR_h(S)=\{S^i\mid i\in [h]\}$.
 Now set $S_2=\{0,1,2\}$ and $S_3=\{0,1,3\}$.
 It is easy to verify that, for $k\in\{2,3\}$, the family $\cR_{2k}(S_k)$ is intersecting and has size $2k$.
-Additionally, $\t(\cF_{2k})=k$ because, for any $T\in\binom{[2k]}{k-1}$, there is some $S^i\in\cF_{2k}$ with $S^i\cap T=\mt$.
+Additionally, $\t(\cR_{2k}(S_k))=k$ because, for any $T\in\binom{[2k]}{k-1}$, there is some $S^i\in\cF_{2k}$ with $S^i\cap T=\mt$.
 Moreover, $\cR_{2k}(S_k)$ is not triangular because it is 3-regular.

-This simple rotational construction illustrates the conflicting objectives in Problem \ref{p:ErdLov}.
+This simple rotational construction illustrates the conflicting objectives in the Erd\H{o}s-Lov\'asz problem discussed at beginning of this section.
 When $|S|$ is large compared to $2k$, $\cR_{2k}(S)$ tends to be intersecting with small transversal number, while if $|S|$ is small, $\cR_{2k}(S)$ tends to have large transversal number but not be intersecting.